sjinks/qt_eventdispatcher_libev/README.md

 LIBS    += -L/path/to/library -leventdispatcher_libev
 ```

-Qt 5 allows to specify a custom event dispatcher for a thread:
+Qt 5 allows to specify a custom event dispatcher for the thread:

 ```c++
 QThread* thr = new QThread;